jaeg/FTPTrap/README.md

 - port : Port to run the FTP server on
 - login-delay : How long in seconds to delay login attempts
 - command-delay : How long in seconds to delay all commands
+- user-output : Where to output the users tracking information.

 ## Configuration Examples
 Basic: